strblr/pegase/README.md

 That can already be pretty useful, but what you usually want to do is to process these `children` in certain ways at strategic steps during parse time in order to incrementally build your desired output.
 This is where *semantic actions* come into play.

 **A semantic action is a `Parser` wrapped around another `Parser`, and whose role is to call a callback on success.
-This callback will be provided with a bunch of infos like the `children`, named captures, matched substring, etc. If it returns a *non-undefined* value, this value will be emitted as a single child.
+This callback will be provided with a bunch of infos like the `children`, captures, matched substring, etc. If it returns a *non-undefined* value, this value will be emitted as a single child.
 If it returns `undefined`, no child will be emitted.**

 Let's take our `prefix` grammar and say we want to make it generate the input expression but written in postfix notation (operators *after* operands).
 All we need to do is wrap a semantic action around `op expr expr`, reorder its `children` to postfix order, join them into a string and emit that string as a single child.